derekheld/blue-storage/blue-storage/readme.txt

 This plugin does not support "Zone Redundant" storage accounts at this time.

 == License ==
-This code released under the terms of the New BSD License (BSD).
+This plugin is released under the <a href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 license</a>.